fr0xk/Scripts/Markdown/dcf_rant.md

+I hope you are all doing well and enjoying the market euphoria by the bless of your FED that convinced you all that worst is over.
+I have been lurking on this subreddit for a while and I have noticed a disturbing trend: many of you are acting smart with discounted cash flow (DCF) models.

 You know what I mean.
-You plug in some optimistic assumptions about growth rates, margins, discount rates, terminal values, etc. and voila, you get a nice valuation for your favorite stock.
+You plug in some optimistic assumptions about growth rates, margins, discount rates, terminal values, etc. and voila, you get a nice valuation for your favorite stock (usually those top 20% of indexed ones).
 You then use this valuation to justify buying more shares or holding on to your existing ones.

 But let me tell you something: DCF is not a magic wand that can turn any stock into a bargain.
 It is a tool that requires a lot of skill, judgment and humility to use properly.
 And most of you are not using it properly.